GerritCodeReview/plugins_its-jira/src/main/resources/Documentation/config.md

 	 the git push will be rejected.

 SUGGESTED
-:	 Whenever git commit message does not contain one or more issue-ids,
+:	 Whenever a git commit message does not contain any issue-id,
 	 a warning message is displayed as a suggestion on the client.

 OPTIONAL
-:	 Issues-ids are linked when found on git commit message, no warnings are
+:	 Issue-ids are linked when found in a git commit message.
+No warning is
 	 displayed otherwise.

 Example: